Pioneer plaque: Criticism

 One of the parts of the diagram that is among the easiest for humans to understand may be among the hardest for potential extraterrestrial finders to understand: the arrow showing the trajectory of Pioneer.
-Ernst Gombrich criticized the use of an arrow because arrows are an artifact of hunter-gatherer societies like those on Earth; finders with a different cultural heritage may find the arrow symbol meaningless.
+Ernst Gombrich criticized the use of an arrow because arrows are an artifact of hunter-gatherer societies like those on Earth; finders with a different cultural heritage may find the arrow symbol obscure in meaning.

 Art critic Craig Owens said that sexual bias is exhibited by the decision to have the man in the diagram perform the raised hand gesture to greet the extraterrestrials while the woman in the diagram has her hands at her sides.
 Feminists also took issue with this choice for the same reason.
 To appease these criticisms, the Voyager Golden Record contains a "Diagram of vertebrate evolution" with an illustration of a similar couple where the woman raises her hand instead.

 Carl Sagan regretted that the figures in the finished engraving failed to look "panracial".
 Although this was the intent, the final figures were criticized for looking too white.
 In the original drawing, in the attempt to represent "at least three of the major races of mankind", the woman was given eyes with epicanthic folds, and the man was given thick lips, a broad nose, and a short "Afro" style haircut.
 However that detail was eventually changed to a "non-African Mediterranean-curly haircut" in the finished engraving.
 Furthermore, Carl Sagan said that Linda Sagan intended to portray both the man and woman as having brown hair, but the hair being only outlined, rather than being both outlined and shaded made their hair appear blonde instead.
 Other people had different interpretations of the race of people depicted by the figures.
 White people, Black people and East Asian people each tended to think that the figures resembled their own racial group, so, although some people were proud that their race appeared to have been selected to represent all of humankind, others viewed the figures as "terribly racist" for "the apparently blatant exclusion" of other races.